aksommerville/shovel/README.md

 That's a lesson learned from Upsy-Downsy, which uses Pebble, and is the only game using Pebble.
 Silly to have two repos involved.
 I don't anticipate a lot of use of Shovel, maybe just the occasional size-coding challenge.

+Since we're going bare-minimum as a general principle, there will be a single-driver model for native builds.
+You must enable exactly one unit each for audio, video, and input, and those units export the same genericish symbols.

+An observer might be confused as to why we're not using a 3rd-party Javascript minifier.
+There's no doubt that doing so would lead to smaller distributables.
+But I want the project as self-contained as possible, so no 3rd-party code in the main build pipeline unless it's absolutely necessary.

 ## TODO

  - [x] I want to deliver the ROM statically instead of depending on a function call.
 Confirm that that's possible.